Revuubot/sign2text/README.md

 ### Usage

-1.  **Run the main script:**
+1.  **Run the setuo script:**

     ```bash
-    python main.py
+    python setup.py
     ```

-    *(Replace `main.py` with the actual name of the main execution script in the repository.)*
+2. **Run the main script:**

+    ```bash
+    python app.py
+    ```

-2.  **Follow on-screen instructions:** The application should open a window displaying the video feed from your webcam.
+3.  **Follow on-screen instructions:** The application should open a window displaying the video feed from your webcam.
 Perform sign language gestures in front of the camera, and the corresponding text output should be displayed in real-time.

 ## Project Structure
 sign2text/